 Remove the shrimp from the freezer - You do not need to completely thaw the shrimp, however, while you are prepping and making the sauce, keep the shrimp outside at room temperature.

-Once the shallots and garlic are translucent, add the diced tomatoes and spices to the skillet.
+Once the shallots and garlic are translucent and fragrant, add the canned diced tomatoes and ground spices to the skillet.
 Lower the heat to low, and let the sauce simmer for 5-7 minutes.[photos 2&3]

 Nestle the shrimp in the sauce, and let the shrimp warm through for 2-3 minutes.
 You can put a lid on the pan to keep the heat inside. [photo 4]